 Kathryn is a fully licensed Master Level Social Worker and has a CAADC.
 She will be working full time in our Marquette office.
 Kathryn comes from the outpatient Behavioral Health Services office at Duke Lifepoint.
 Kathryn sees teenagers and adults for mental health and adults for substance abuse issues.

-Mary Sparapani-Krause is the Child Welfare Specialist at Catholic Social Services Iron Mountain office.
-Mary provides services to Dickinson, Menominee and Iron County foster children and their birth families.
+Mary Sparapani is the Child Welfare Supervisor for Catholic Social Services.
+Mary works out of the Iron Mountain office, supervising a team of Child Welfare case managers who provide foster care, adoption, and foster home licensing across the Upper Peninsula.
+Additionally, Mary provides Adoption services to Upper Peninsula youths who have been abused or neglected by their biological family and are now in need of permanency with a safe and loving home.
 Mary graduated in 1985 from Northern Michigan University with a Bachelor’s degree in Criminal Justice.
 Mary came to CSS in April 2014, after working 25+ years for the State of MI, Department of Human Services as a Child Protective Services and Foster Care Specialist.
 Mary specializes in a Strength Based, Solution Focused Approach when working with families.
 Mary has a sincere passion to help parents provide a safe and nurturing environment where their children can grow to be confident, secure and productive members of our Upper Peninsula communities.